Compulsory sterilization: United States

 The first state to introduce a compulsory sterilization bill was Michigan, in 1897, but the proposed law failed to pass.
-Eight years later Pennsylvania's state legislators passed a sterilization bill that was vetoed by the governor.
+Eight years later, Pennsylvania's state legislators passed a sterilization bill that was vetoed by the governor.
 Indiana became the first state to enact sterilization legislation in 1907, followed closely by California and Washington in 1909.
+From 1912 to 1921, critics of eugenics challenged eight sterilization laws and had seven struck down across various states.
+Over the next four years, multiple states passed new compulsory sterilization laws that met the standards of the new rulings.
+Virginia's new law led to the landmark Buck v.
+Bell case that upheld the Virginia compulsory sterilization law, with the infamous closing by Justice Oliver Wendell Holmes that "three generations of imbeciles are enough."
 Several other states followed, but such legislation remained controversial enough to be defeated in some cases, as in Wyoming in 1934.
-In the 1920s, Eugenicists were particularly interested in black women in the South and Latina women in the Southwest in order to break the chain of welfare dependency and curb the population rise of non-white citizens.
+In the 1920s, eugenicists were particularly interested in Black women in the South and Latina women in the Southwest to break the chain of welfare dependency and curb the population rise of non-white citizens.
+There were many cases of marginalized women, particularly Black women, who would go in for a different procedure, commonly an appendectomy, and their uterus would be removed without their informed consent.

-After World War II, public opinion towards eugenics and sterilization programs became more negative in the light of the connection with the genocidal policies of Nazi Germany, though a significant number of sterilizations continued in a few states through the 1970s.
-Between 1970 and 1976, Indian Health Services sterilized between 25 and 42 percent of women of reproductive age who came in seeking healthcare services.
+After World War II, public opinion towards eugenics and sterilization programs became more negative in the light of the connection with the genocidal policies of Nazi Germany.
+A significant number of sterilizations continued in a few states through the 1970s.
+Between 1970 and 1976, the Indian Health Service sterilized between 25 and 42 percent of women of reproductive age who came in seeking healthcare services.
+The 1973 involuntary sterilization of Minnie Lee and Mary Alice Relf, aged 12 and 14, in Montgomery, Alabama resulted in the Relf v.
+Weinberger lawsuit that brought national attention to thousands of Black, Latina, and Indigenous women who were coercively sterilized.
 In California, ten women who delivered their children at LAC-USC hospital between 1971 and 1974 and were sterilized without proper consent sued the hospital in the landmark Madrigal v.
 Quilligan case in 1975.
 The plaintiffs lost the case, but numerous changes to the consent process were made following the ruling, such as offering consent forms in the patient's native language, and a 72-hour waiting period between giving consent and undergoing the procedure.